eabouche/credit-risk-classification/README.md

 ## Overview of the Analysis

-The purpose of this project is to analyze a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
-As part of this analysis we will use the scikit-learn library to split our dataset using the "train_test_split" function into our training and testing sets for the model.
-We will then create a Logistic Regression model and train it using our "train" data.
-We will then predict how well was our model trained leveraging our test dataset.
-And lastly we will evaluate the performance of the model by using the balance_accuracy_score function, a confusion matrix, and a classification report for the model.
+The purpose of this project is to analyze a dataset of historical lending activity from a peer-to-peer lending services company in order to build a model that can identify the creditworthiness of borrowers.

+The dataset to analyze includes features such as the loan size, interest rate, borrower income, debt to income, total debt and the loan status outcome.
+We are looking to predict whether a loan is "healty" (0) or "high-risk" (1) in this activity (the loan status.)

+Stages of the machine learning process

+1- First, we will use the "train_test_split" function of the scikit-learn library to split our datasetinto the training and testing sets to use.
+2- Then, we will create a Logistic Regression model and train it using the "train" data segment.
+3- Next, after our model has been train, we will then make it predict how good are the loans in testing dataset segment.
+4- And lastly, we will evaluate the performance of the model by looking at the balance_accuracy_score, a confusion matrix, and a classification report with the results of the model.

+The analysis will use mainly the scikit-learn library for the core of the work.

+The functions used from scikit-learn are:
+- train_test_split
+- LogisticRegression
+- balance_accuracy_score
+- confusion_matrix
+- classification_report

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include: